 Boat yards and clubs

-While by no means universal, there are hundreds of boatyards, as well as sailing, yacht and fishing clubs around the country that have long-standing rights to lay moorings.
-In the case of clubs these can be by far the cheapest available, with annual prices starting from as little as what a marina berth might cost for a fortnight (see: Yacht club or sailing club: choose the right one).
-Rates of course vary depending on the club, with those where the members are required to carry out some of the work generally offering the lowest overall prices.
+While by no means universal, there are hundreds of boatyards, plus sailing and boat clubs around the country with long-standing rights to lay moorings in “their” waterways.
+Often, boating clubs offer the cheapest option for moorings, with annual prices starting from as little as what a marina berth might cost for a fortnight (see: Yacht club or sailing club: choose the right one and 14 of the best UK sailing clubs).

 How much shelter?